While you’re in Thailand…

 Meditation is not so easy – there are always countless distractions to waylay you.
 And even if you do sit, there are countless thoughts and worries that will claim your attention.
 Take the long view – like anything good, it takes lots of practice and patience.

 Coming out once a week to sit with others is a really strong tool for strengthening resolve and making a statement to yourself that this monkey mind is something that can be refined.

-There is no charge, and no need to reserve a place.
+There is no need to reserve a place.
 There’s no dress code.
 We have sitting mats anc cushions galore for you.

 So come, meditate with a monk, Mondays.